Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 Places Where Extra Awareness Is Helpful

-Crowded markets and major transport hubs increase minor risks like pickpocketing or confusion.
+Crowded markets and major transport hubs increase minor risks such as pickpocketing and confusion.

 Congestion, not violence, is the most common challenge.